-- CPU: checks the PLC regularly to prevent errors and performs functions like arithmetic operations and logic operations.
+- CPU: To prevent conflicts and perform functions like arithmetic operations and logic operations, regularly check PLC.

 - Memory: system ROM permanently stores fixed data used by the CPU while RAM stores the input and output device information, timer values, counters, and other internal devices.

-- I/O section: an input section that tracks on field devices like switches and sensors.
+- I/O section: an input section that tracks field devices like switches and sensors.